Son of the Pink Panther: Reception

 Son of the Pink Panther was universally panned by critics and failed to generate commercial success.
 In 2015 Radio Times magazine gave the film only 1 star out of 5.
 On review aggregator Rotten Tomatoes, the film has an approval rating of 6% based on 34 critic reviews, with an average score of 3.40/10.
 The website's consensus reads, "Roberto Benigni is an undeniably gifted physical comic, but the misguided Son of [the] Pink Panther betrays his energetic efforts with a painfully unfunny script".
 On Metacritic, the film has a score of 33 out of 100 based on 19 critics, indicating "generally unfavorable reviews".
-Audiences surveyed by CinemaScore gave the film a grade of "C+" on scale of A+ to F. Benigni's performance in the film earned him a Razzie Award nomination for Worst New Star in 1994, though he lost to Janet Jackson.
+Audiences surveyed by CinemaScore gave the film a grade of "C+" on scale of A+ to F. Benigni's performance in the film earned him nomination for the Golden Raspberry Award for Worst New Star in 1994, though he lost to Janet Jackson for Poetic Justice at the 14th Golden Raspberry Awards.

-In its release in the United States and Canada it only grossed $2.4 million.
+In its release in the United States and Canada, it only grossed $2.4 million.
 However, the film was a top hit in Italy with a gross of $18 million and became the highest-grossing Italian blockbuster ever, despite being considered a box-office bomb everywhere else.

-Before the film's release, Adams confirmed that he and MGM planned to release more sequels to the film with Benigni reprising his role as Gambrelli, but these plans were cancelled due to Son of the Pink Panthers poor reception.
+Before the film's release, Adams confirmed that he and MGM planned to release more sequels to the film with Benigni reprising his role as Jacques but these plans were cancelled due to Son of the Pink Panthers poor reception.